-Welcome to Flash Pulp, episode three hundred and eighty-nine.
+Welcome to Flash Pulp, episode four hundred and three.

-This week’s episodes are brought to you by Nutty Bites!
+This week’s episodes are brought to you by the works of Mike Luoma

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.